eliyacobov1/vision2text-traffic/README.md

 # Vision-Language Traffic Congestion Detector

-A prototype that combines a frozen Vision Transformer and DistilBERT to score traffic congestion.
-The model accepts a road image and a short text prompt such as "heavy traffic" or "clear road" and returns a probability that the scene matches the prompt.
-When the contrastive head is enabled, it can also retrieve similar examples from the training data.
+This project explores a compact vision-language model for scoring traffic congestion.
+A frozen Vision Transformer encodes the road image while DistilBERT embeds a short text prompt such as "heavy traffic" or "clear road."
+Their representations are fused with cross-attention to predict how well the image matches the prompt.
+When the contrastive head is activated, the model can also retrieve similar examples from the training set.

+## Features
+- Image–text classification with frozen encoders
+- Optional contrastive retrieval head for nearest-neighbor search
+- Configuration-driven training and evaluation
+- Lightweight CLI demo for quick experimentation

 ## Architecture
 ### Encoders